Skip to content

 Client Story: Marco from Sydney’s Inner West

-Call to Action: Don’t Sweat It—Just Clean It
+Don’t Sweat It—Just Clean It

-• ✔️ Solve airflow issues
+• ✔️ Instantly solve restricted airflow issues

-• ✔️ Kill mold and smells
+• ✔️ Kill hidden mould and lingering smells

-• ✔️ Lower your power bill
+• ✔️ Dramatically lower your summer power bill

 👉 Shop our full Viper Coil Cleaner range now – Fast delivery Australia-wide.

-Q: Can I clean my AC coils myself?
+Can I clean my AC coils myself?

-Q: How often should I clean my air con?
+How often should I clean my air con?

-Q: Why does my AC smell musty?
+Why does my AC smell musty?

-Q: What causes ice to form on the coil?
+What causes ice to form on the coil?

 Compare products